 And if a stranger sojourn with thee in your land, ye shall not vex him.
 But the stranger that dwelleth with you shall be unto you as one born among you, and thou shalt love him as thyself; for ye were strangers in the land of Egypt.

 These are words the world needs to hear today.
 We are in an age of mass migration, mass refugee, mass exile.
 Every year countless people are uprooted.
-Fleeing or sent from their homes, with or without documents, they leave behind families, property, food, language, identity, culture, everything they know and love, to escape war, oppressive economic regimes, totalitarian political regimes, environmental disasters, unchecked crime, and lack of opportunity, to arrive as strangers in the homelands of others.
+Fleeing or expelled from their homes, with or without documents, they leave behind families, property, food, language, identity, culture, everything they know and love, to escape war, oppressive economic regimes, totalitarian political regimes, environmental disasters, unchecked crime, and lack of opportunity, to arrive as strangers in the homelands of others.
 May they be loved and love in return, for we all were or are or may become exiles in one sense or another.

 In The Oxford Book of Exile, John Simpson documents something of the depth and breadth of the literature exile.
 He begins with the exile of Adam and Eve from the Garden of Eden, presenting selections from Genesis and from Milton’s rendition thereof in Paradise Lost.
 Simpson then presents the passage in Aeneid where Aeneas, urged by the ghost of his wife, leaves fallen Troy, carrying his father (the moment represented in the sculpture pictured above) and leading a great number of other refugees into a “long exile”; and then the passage in Josephus’ history of The Jewish Wars that describes the fall of Jerusalem in 70 CE, the beginning of the Jewish diaspora.
 Historically, the literature of exile Simpson catalogues stretches from antiquity to the twentieth century; geographically, it reaches from East to West and from North to South.
 Formally, these texts include poetry, fiction, memoir, journalism, and speech.
 Simpson eventually includes the exiles of Ovid from Rome, Muhammad from Mecca, Puritans from England, Native Americans from tribal lands, slaves from Africa, Tibetans from Tibet, dissidents from the Soviet Union, Jews from Nazi Germany, Palestinians from their homes, and Latin Americans from regions torn by war.
 The writings Simpson covers are by and about diverse groups of people whose exiles vary drastically: those driven from their homes for reasons of politics, religion, economics, or war, those fallen from power, those seeking escape from boredom, those who form communities in exile, those facing exile within their own countries and even within their own minds, those relieved by the experience of exile and those distraught by it, those whose exile ends in death, and those who eventually arrive home.